Stay Strong: Injury Prevention Exercises

 How often should injury prevention exercises be performed?

-Injury prevention exercises should be incorporated into a regular fitness routine and performed on a consistent basis, ideally before and after physical activity or sports.
-The frequency and intensity of the exercises may vary depending on individual fitness levels and specific goals.
+They should be incorporated into a regular fitness routine and performed consistently (ideally before and after activity, though frequency and intensity can be adapted to individual needs and goals).

 Are injury prevention exercises suitable for all ages and fitness levels?